clerk/javascript/.changeset/odd-squids-dress.md

 "@clerk/clerk-js": patch
 ---

-Try loading Turnstile from Cloudflare host.
+Improve bot detection by loading the Turnstile SDK directly from CloudFlare.

+If loading fails due to CSP rules, load it through FAPI instead.